-The comparison of Recent to Historical trends in the SNT data does imply a minor increase in the negative velocity of LOS displacement in AOI 2 as well as a minor increase in both negative velocity and negative acceleration in AOI 8 (PPG 22).
-This suggests that marginal increases in subsidence rates may be occuring in these areas in recent years.
+The comparison of Recent to Historical trends in the SNT data does imply a minor increase in the negative velocity of LOS displacement in AOI 2 as well as a minor increase in both negative velocity and negative acceleration in AOI 6 (PPG 6), AOI 7 (PPG 7), and AOI 8 (PPG 22).
+This suggests that marginal increases in subsidence rates may be occurring in these areas in recent years.

 Mapped contours of the change in recent vs. historical subsidence rates mostly show minor fluctuations around 0, intermittently distributed within the AOIs.
-This suggests that statistically relevant areas of change may not yet be apparent outside of the confidence range associated with the trend analysis method.
+This suggests that statistically relevant areas of change may not yet be apparent

-Date Signed: May 16, 2023 Austin, TX
+Date Signed: June 9, 2023 Austin, TX